 It would take everything I had to run 3 miles in 45 minutes.

 Now I can walk 5 miles in 40 minutes.

-And helping me out is the Map My Walk app on my ipod.
+Just walking but fast…and helping me out is the Map My Walk app on my iPod.

 It was free and it shows me my pace, how far I have walked and calories burned.